Minnesota Legal Marijuana Now! Party: Since 2023

-2023—2024
+2023—2025

 2023 Minnesota Senate hearings

 During testimony supporting Minnesota Senate File 73 to create a regulated commercial cannabis market, at the bill's first Minnesota Senate committee hearing, in 2023, Oliver Steinberg, a Legal Marijuana Now!
 Party founder, said that marijuana prohibition has not stopped people from using cannabis, but prohibition has "succeeded perhaps in terrorizing or intimidating citizens, in canceling civil liberties, blighting both urban and rural communities, all without eradicating the outlawed substance."
 Some political scholars have remarked that Minnesota's single-issue marijuana parties and strong third parties such as Independence, which evolved from Governor Jesse Ventura's Reform Party, motivated the state Democratic—Farmer—Labor Party to pass a marijuana legalization law, in 2023.

 On Saturday, April 29, 2023, shortly after the Minnesota Senate voted to pass Senate File 73, Legal Marijuana Now!
 Party held their state and local conventions on the state capitol steps.
 The day's rally, featuring speakers and music by Paul Metsa and Kung Fu Hippies, grew into a celebration.
 Party spokesperson Dennis Schuller, who was nominated for Minnesota House of Representatives in 2020, told a Star Tribune reporter that federal prohibition laws against cannabis, overseeing implementation of the state's regulated market, and expungement of past criminal records, illustrate tasks that remain for Minnesota Legal Marijuana Now!
-Party, planning their campaigns in 2024.
+Party, planning their future campaigns.

-2024 elections
+2024—2026 elections

 Minnesota Legal Marijuana Now!
 Party held a presidential nomination primary on March 5, 2024, for the 2024 presidential election.
 The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
 The race was the first Legal Marijuana Now! presidential primary, and the first third party presidential primary run by the state of Minnesota since 1916.
 Presidential delegates to the national LMNP convention were awarded proportionally by the primary results, at the state party convention held in Caledonia on May 8.
 Schuller and his running mate, California archeologist Rudy Reyes were nominated for the presidential ticket by LMNP at the national convention in Bloomington, on July 6.

 On May 10, 2024, the Minnesota Supreme Court ruled that Legal Marijuana Now! no longer met the criteria for major party status in Minnesota.
 Among other things, this removed their automatic ballot access and some legal protections.
 Candidate filing in Minnesota began on May 21, and LMNP candidates were required to petition, by June 4, for ballot access.
-Edina author Anthony Walsh, who had launched an independent LMNP campaign for U.S. Representative from CD-3 a year earlier, was rejected by Minnesota Secretary of State Simon for not having the 1,000 signatures needed, so Walsh instead ran a write-in campaign for Congress.
+Edina author Anthony Walsh, who had launched an independent LMNP campaign for U.S. Representative from CD-3 a year earlier, was rejected by Minnesota Secretary of State Simon for not having the 1,000 signatures needed, so Walsh instead ran a write-in campaign for Congress, in 2024.

+Walsh ran for Hennepin County District 3 Commissioner in 2026 attempting to unseat Democratic-endorsed incumbent Commissioner Marion Greene.
+Walsh was eliminated in the August 11 primary with 4,121 votes, finishing third in the contest between six contenders for two spots on November general election ballots.